-But having all your eggs in one basket in terms of critical data and essential business information can cause a threat to the organization.
-If the system is compromised by a hacker, they will then have access to the organization’s most valuable assets across various departments.
+Unfortunately, by having all your eggs in one basket in terms of critical data and essential business information, there is a higher risk of external threats.
+And one recent study shows that cyberattackers are targeting ERP systems more often.
+That means you face more vulnerability as an organization.
+If even just one piece of the system is compromised by a hacker, they will then have access to the organization’s most valuable assets across various departments.

 Why are hackers targeting your ERP Security?

-Despite this, many organizations keep them out of scope for security teams or rely on the ERP vendor tools alone.
-ERP security is challenging to monitor and maintain.
-This means that many ERP systems are unpatched for years, and the necessary security knowledge is often lacking.
+Despite this, many organizations keep them out of scope for security teams or rely on the ERP vendor tools alone—but that’s just not going to cut it anymore.
+This means that many ERP systems are outdated and remain unpatched for years, and the necessary security knowledge is often lacking.

 First of all, ERP systems are substantial and complex applications.
 For users to perform actions in the application, there are hundreds of authorization objects in the systems.
 Authorizations, system settings, and customization parameters allow for a very flexible but complex system configuration.

 ERP systems are interconnected so that a single breach can compromise an entire business operation.
 Having a large attack area combined with lacking general ERP security and knowledge increases the risk of attacks and makes ERP systems, such as SAP, a prime target for adversaries.